ad1tyaaa/100days/round-1.md

 **Progress :** Today, well I thought I'll do second part of Pointers, but, I redid part-1.
 And, made notes about it.

 **Final Thoughts :** So, now I'll do the part-2 tomorrow.
 That's all.
 I can't think of writting anything else.
 So, See you tomorrow.

+## Update (19 Novemeber 2023)

+So, I havn't been updating the repository for some 10 days.
+And, It isn't that I havn't been studying, but, rather I keep sleeping on updating the repo.
+So, I am going to update the repo starting now.
+I think instead of updating the repo for last 10 days, all at once, I'm going to do it day-by-day.
+I only want to make 2-3 commits everyday.
+That's why.